 - Patients always receive the proper medications from OSRX pharmacy (which means my staff does not have callbacks or similar problems anymore).

 - I can’t stress this enough: price transparency.
 Patients know the actual cost of the medication they are going to use because they are cash pay.

 Post-op medications carry serious risks, including burning and stinging upon instillation, allergic conjunctivitis and bitter taste in mouth.
 Click here to view potential adverse events and contraindications.

 Dr. William Trattler

 I like being a leader in new technologies, but I was a follower with compounded drugs.
-Fellow doctors in and around cataract surgery were reporting great results, especially great compliance from patients.
+Fellow doctors were reporting great results, especially great compliance from patients.
 Ever since I began prescribing OMNI by OSRX drops, my staff and I have been blown away by the results."

 Dr. Jennifer Loh